 Police Reports

-After your accident, law enforcement officers will study the scene, looking to determine whether either driver was at fault for the crash and figuring out why the accident happened.
+After your accident, law enforcement officers will study the scene, determining whether either driver was at fault for the crash.
+They will also figure out why the accident happened.

 Your attorney will study this report, using it to determine the facts in the case.
-If a police officer issued a traffic ticket to the truck driver, this shows negligence on the part of the driver, which enhances your chances of winning a claim.
+If a police officer issued a traffic ticket to the truck driver, this shows negligence on the part of the driver, which could enhance your chances of winning a settlement.

 If the truck driver does not have the proper CDL license, as determined through the Alabama Law Enforcement Agency (ALEA), this could show liability on the part of the driver and on the trucking company that hired the driver.